 Attention: Atty.
-Rachel Esther J. Gumtang-Remalante

-OIC, Corporate Governance and Finance Department
+Rachel Esther J. Gumtang-Remalante Director, Corporate Governance and Finance Department

-THE PHILIPPINE STOCK EXCHANGE, INC.

-6/F PSE Tower 5th Avenue corner 28th Street Bonifacio Global City, Taguig City
+THE PHILIPPINE STOCK EXCHANGE, INC. 6/F PSE Tower 5th Avenue corner 28th Street Bonifacio Global City, Taguig City

-Attention: Ms. Janet A. Encarnacion

-Head, Disclosure Department
+Attention: Ms. Janet A. Encarnacion Head, Disclosure Department

-In compliance with the Revised Code of Corporate Governance of the Securities and Exchange Commission, we hereby submit JG Summit Holdings, Inc.'s Revised Corporate Governance Manual.
-The revisions have been approved by the Board of Directors in their meeting on December 16, 2020.
-This supersedes the previous Revised Corporate Governance Manual that was approved by the Board on May 12, 2017, adopted by the Corporation on October 1, 2017 and submitted to SEC on May 31, 2017.
+In compliance with the Revised Code of Corporate Governance of the Securities and Exchange Commission, we hereby submit JG Summit Holdings, Inc.'s Amended Revised Corporate Governance Manual (RCGM).
+The revisions have been approved by the Board of Directors in their meeting on March 18,2022.
+This supersedes the last Amended Revised Corporate Governance Manual that was approved and adopted by the Board on December 16, 2020, and submitted to SEC on December 22, 2020.

-FRANCISCO M. DEL MUNDO

-COMPLIANCE OFFICER

-TIN # 150-030-615
+MICHELE F. ABELLANOSA CHIEF COMPLIANCE OFFICER TIN # 129-433-277